ixofoundation/ixo-webclient/README.md

 #### Docker-compose

-Modify the port value to the value specified in default.conf if it was changed
+Modify the port value to the value specified in default.conf if it was changed.

 ```shell
 docker-compose up -d